 YTMT doesn’t have as big of a play community as other sites (there were only seven games in the waiting room when I signed on today), but if you’re looking for extended turn-based games, and you like the selection available there, it can be a good place to check out.
 Especially because it’s free, and you don’t have anything to lose!

 I wasn’t able to get a game fired up to take screenshots of the play interface, but you can see what the online chess interface looks like in the video above.

 Of all of these sites, I most strongly recommend BoardGameArena due to the wide selection of games available and the very polished and helpful interface.
 If you have the patience to get BrettSpielWelt working, it’s also a great option.
 The others are best if they have a specific game that you’re looking for.

 In addition to these sites, there are plenty others out there—where do you play board games online when you play?
 Or do you prefer to buy your games and play them in person?
 Or even print them out for free?
+Or do you play board games on your phone?
 Share your favorite ways to play in the comments below!